apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperInternals.md

 * The leader will issue a COMMIT to all followers as soon as a quorum of followers have ACKed a message.
 Since messages are ACKed in order, COMMITs will be sent by the leader as received by the followers in order.
 * COMMITs are processed in order.
-Followers deliver a proposals message when that proposal is committed.
+Followers deliver a proposal message when that proposal is committed.

 <a name="sc_summary"></a>